Photograph of Chilli Chicken Supremes with Mashed Potato Skordalia

 How to make his fabulous, winner, winner chicken dinner:

-6. After 30 minutes, check the chicken to make sure it is not too brown already, and crank up the heat up to 250°C/480°F/Gas 9 (fan 230°C).
-Cook for a further 10 minutes until the meat is cooked through and the skin is brown and crispy.
+5. After 30 minutes, check the chicken; it should be pale brown and almost cooked through.
+Crank up the heat and cook for a further 10 minutes, until the meat is cooked through and the skin is brown and crispy.
 (See below for how to test when chicken is cooked.)

-8. Serve with the pan juices, silky mashed potatoes and some green vegetables or a green salad on the side.
+7. Serve with the pan juices, silky mashed potato skordalia and some green vegetables or a green salad on the side.

-9. Garlic confit – as soon as you put the chicken in the oven, prepare the garlic confit.
-Slice the top ¼ off a bulb of garlic and put it in the centre of a piece of foil.
+8. Garlic confit – slice the top ¼ off a bulb of garlic and put it in the centre of a piece of foil.
 Loosely gather the foil around the garlic, pour over ½ teaspoon of olive oil and season with salt and pepper.

-10. Seal the foil loosely around the top of the garlic and put in a pre-heated oven for 40 minutes.
+9. Seal the foil loosely around the top of the garlic and put in the pre-heated oven, with the chicken, for 40 minutes.

 Why should meat be cooked at room temperature?